The Nemesis Mosquito

 Battling the Bugs

 There are some effective things for mosquito control that you can do to help keep the Asian tiger mosquito population reduced here in the North Shore.
 For example, you can tip over any standing buckets of water in your yard.
 Our good North Shore Mosquito Abatement District takes this a step further and asks if you notice standing water (that you can’t easily tip over) to notify them, so that they can be of assistance.
 Tossing out old piles of debris, including any tires or containers that easily hold water prevents your home from becoming an unwanted breeding ground.
-The single most effective thing that you can do; however, is to treat your property with a barrier spray that will protect you, your family, friends, and pets from mosquitoes.
+The single most effective thing that you can do; however, is to treat your property with a barrier treatment that will protect you, your family, friends, and pets from mosquitoes.